andrea-corradetti/instacart-map-reduce/readme.md

 - `rddApp/` — Co-occurrence analysis using the RDD API
 - `datasetApp/` — Co-occurrence analysis using the Dataset API
 - `scripts/` — Bash scripts for local/cloud deployment
-- `local/` —  Configuration for local running
+- `conf/` —  Configuration for local running
+- `local/logs` — Default location for logs

 ---